 Whole life insurance policies pay death benefits (proceeds after death) and they may also build cash value.

 Cash value is the additional money above the cost of insurance you can contribute to that grows tax-deferred.
 Contributions to a cash value option allow you to build a reserve that you may have access to through loan and withdrawal options.

 The amount you pay will depend on how much coverage you want.
 Also factored into the cost are your age as well as your gender and health, among other considerations.

 So, should I buy term or whole life insurance?

 Generally, you should consider a term life insurance policy to:

-- Get valuable coverage at an affordable price
+- Get valuable coverage at competitive rates

 - Help cover specific financial responsibilities like a mortgage or college expenses

 - Supplement a permanent policy or work policy

 Consider a whole life insurance policy if you want: